Non-profit pays off mortgage for the family of former Great Falls firefighter Jason Baker

 GREAT FALLS — The family of former Great Falls firefighter Jason Baker no longer has to worry about a home mortgage thanks, to a non-profit agency called Tunnels To Towers.

-Baker died in 2019 from lung cancer and used his illness to promote health and safety for firefighters across the state.
+Baker died in 2019 from lung cancer and used his illness as a platform to promote health and safety for firefighters across the state.

 The obituary for Baker explained: "Baker worked for more than a decade to help firefighters statewide achieve presumptive health and safety coverage so generations of first responders tagged with lung disease and other serious work-related health conditions would have better odds at living a normal life."